Backflow Preventer: A device that allows water to go through it in one direction, but prevents it from going backwards in the opposite direction.

 - Pressure Vacuum Breaker.
 You will need to obtain the manufacturer’s pressure loss information for the pressure vacuum breaker you plan to use.
 As a general rule pressure losses for pressure vacuum breakers range between 2 and 5 PSI, so using 5 PSI would be a fairly safe figure.

 - Reduced Pressure Backflow Preventer.
 You will need to obtain the manufacturer’s pressure loss information for the reduced pressure backflow preventer you plan to use.
-As a general rule pressure losses for reduced pressure backflow preventers range from 8 and 12 PSI.
-So using 12 PSI would be a fairly safe figure.
+As a general rule pressure losses for reduced pressure backflow preventers range from 8 and 12 PSI, so using 12 PSI would be a fairly safe figure.
 Pressure losses for reduced pressure backflow preventers are very high compared to other backflow preventers due to the method they use to prevent backflow.
 The pressure drop is used to detect the backflow and redirect the water out of the bottom of the backflow preventer.
 Yes, it will spit water from time to time so make sure you provide somewhere for the water to go!

 - Double Check Backflow Preventer.
 You will need to obtain the manufacturer’s pressure loss information for the double check backflow preventer you plan to use.
-As a general rule pressure losses for double check backflow preventers range from 3 and 5 PSI.
-So using 5 PSI would be a fairly safe figure.
+As a general rule pressure losses for double check backflow preventers range from 3 and 5 PSI, so using 5 PSI would be a fairly safe figure.

 - Check Valves and Dual Checks.
 There are two other types of backflow preventers available that you may run into.
 The first is a check valve.
 The second is a “dual check”.
 It is NOT the same thing as a Double Check even though it may be marketed as one!
 Don’t get ripped off!
-Pressure losses through a check valve tends to be about 3 PSI, Dual Checks have losses similar to Double Checks (5 PSI).
+Pressure loss through a check valve tends to be about 3 PSI.
+Dual Checks have losses similar to Double Checks (5 PSI).

 All backflow preventers must be installed correctly.
 Follow the instructions that come with the units.
 Backflow preventers should be checked yearly for proper operation.
 In areas where it freezes, the backflow preventer should be protected from freezing.
 See the Irrigation System Winterization tutorial for details.